-Genesis has a redesigned G90 headed to dealerships later this year as a 2023 model, and the full-size luxury sedan that looks set to narrow the gap with the dominant German players in this segment.
+Genesis has a redesigned G90 headed to dealerships later this year as a 2023 model, and the full-size luxury sedan looks set to further narrow the gap with the dominant German players in this segment.

-The styling is clearly an evolution of the current model's lines, a car that you can't really describe as lacking in boldness.
+The styling is clearly an evolution of the outgoing model's lines, a car that you can't really describe as lacking in boldness.
 The new G90 maintains the same themes, like the large crest grille and twin-bar lights, but dials the refinement up a notch.
-There's also a delicious blend of curves and sharp lines, with the look previewed by the Genesis Essentia concept rolled out in 2018, and more recently on the X Speedium Coupe concept rolled out earlier this month.
+There's also a delicious blend of curves and sharp lines, with the look first previewed by the Essentia concept rolled out in 2018, and more recently on the X Speedium Coupe concept rolled out earlier this month.

 2023 Genesis G90